rf20008/TheDiscordMathProblemBotRepo2/TERMS_AND_CONDITIONS.md

 ### Suggestions

 Suggestions to this are welcome (as of right now)!
-However, make sure to not cause "breaking changes" (which includes changes such that people following the old version could not follow the new version without making breaking changes.).
+If you make any TOS changes that will affect people's usage of the bot, please let me know through the commit message.
+PR's containing TOS/Privacy policies will be considered more strictly.

 ## Contributions/ Derivatives / Forks of the project

 For legal reasons, those are licensed under GPLv3!
 The maintainers of the fork have the right to change these Terms, but the modified Terms do not apply to this version unless the changes are merged into the main version!
 Note that I am not liable for forks/modifications of this bot as I do not have control over them.